-The plans submitted with the application in July 1998 have not been certified as incorporating the recommendations of the geotechnical reports prepared by Stoney-Miller Consultants, Inc. To ensure that the geotechnical consultant's recommendations are instituted, it is necessary to impose a special condition requiring verification that the project plans are in compliance with the recommendations of Stoney-Miller Consultants, Inc. The special condition regarding the incorporation of the recommendation of Stoney-Miller Consultants, Inc., however, must be modified.
-The follow-up letter from Stoney-Miller (October 1, 1999) stated that "The proper irrigation of the property is beneficial {to} the surficial stability of the site".
-As discussed above, the Commission has not approved this irrigation plan and has required that there be no permanent irrigation on the restored bluff.
-Accordingly, the applicant must submit prior to issuance of the permit, for the review and approval of the Executive Director, plans (drainage, retaining wall, and caisson plans) signed by a certified geotechnical engineer which incorporate the recommendations made by Stoney-Miller Consultants, Inc. in their geotechnical investigation (PN 11575-00) of May 21, 1998 except for the necessity of an in-ground irrigation system.
+The plans submitted with the application in July 1998 have not been certified as incorporating the recommendations of the geotechnical reports prepared by Stoney-Miller Consultants, Inc. To ensure that the geotechnical consultant's recommendations are instituted, it is necessary to impose a special condition requiring verification that the project plans are in compliance with the structural and construction recommendations of Stoney-Miller Consultants, Inc. However, in a follow-up letter Stoney-Miller (October 1, 1999) stated that "The proper irrigation of the property is beneficial {to} the surficial stability of the site".
+Though Stoney-Miller contends that irrigation maybe beneficial, the Commission has reviewed the evidence of how water infiltrating into bluffs has contributed to slope instability and concludes that irrigation can not be allowed.
+Accordingly, the applicants must submit prior to issuance of the permit, for the review and approval of the Executive Director, plans (drainage, retaining wall, and caisson plans) signed by a certified geotechnical engineer which incorporate the recommendations made by Stoney-Miller Consultants, Inc. in their geotechnical investigation (PN 11575-00) of May 21, 1998 except that no in-ground irrigation system will be permitted.
+Temporary irrigation to establish plantings will be allowed.
 Additionally the Commission has required other special conditions which can result in changes to the plans submitted.
 Consequently, the geotechnical consultant must verify that these changes have been done in a manner which maintains the projects structural integrity.